In

 Dawn as a Provider of Riches

-Finally, Uṣas, like Brigit, is a provider, one who bring riches to mortals.
-First of all she brings Light and Life and by extension the riches that accrue from them:
+Finally, Uṣas, like Brigit, is a provider.
+First of all she brings Light and Life and by extension the plenty that accrue from them:

 Singing the praises of refulgent Mornings with his hymn’s web, the priest, the poet, rises.

-Brigit is compared to the sun rather than the dawn in some medieval Irish texts.
+In some medieval Irish texts Brigit is compared to the sun rather than the dawn.
 For instance, in two of the Lives, a wizard prophesies, on hearing the sound of Dubthach’s chariot, that Dubthach’s

 bondmaid Broicsech will give birth to a daughter “conspicuous, radiant, who will